What’s the real difference between Hard and Super Hard

 - does not change the board,

-- does not change the difficulty,
+- does not change the mechanics,

-- does not change the mechanics.
+- does not reduce difficulty.

-- it removes pressure,
+- removes pressure,

-- it prevents rushed moves,
+- prevents rushed decisions,

 That is the only reason waiting helps: